 Instructor of the Month

-Read more about Brenda below, and get more on her upcoming workshops here.
+Read more about Alice below, and get more info on her upcoming workshops here.

 Tell us a little about you.
-Where you live, what you do in addition to being a Certified Instructor.
+Where you live, what your background is.

 How did you start running?

 I played a lot of tag as a kid, along with tennis and a variety of team sports.
 I started running in earnest when I joined my high school cross country team as a freshman.

 When and how did ChiRunning come into your life?
 (The short story.)

 Beginning in my early 30’s, I was plagued with recurring bouts of Achilles tendonitis and plantar fasciosis.
 The injuries caused me to limit my running for several years.
 I learned about ChiRunning shortly after the first edition of the book was released in 2004.
 I read the book, watched the DVD, and benefitted tremendously from attending a workshop with Master Instructor Hazel Wood and from doing a series of individual sessions with Master Instructor Chris Griffin.